ChatGPT for business ideas: what it gets right and wrong

 Frequently asked questions

-For light drafting, the free tier is fine.
-For consistent work across the team with memory, custom GPTs, and longer context, Team at roughly £25 per user per month is the realistic floor.
-API use runs separately and is billed by tokens.
+For light drafting and exploration, the free tier is fine.
+For consistent work across a team with memory, custom GPTs, and longer context, the Team plan at roughly £25 per user per month is the realistic floor.
+API use is billed separately by tokens.
+Start free, upgrade only when the workflow is real and shared.

-How does ChatGPT compare to Claude for business use?
+How does ChatGPT compare to Claude for this kind of work?

-Claude tends to handle long documents and structured writing more cleanly.
-ChatGPT has a deeper tool ecosystem and better integrations.
-Most operators use both.
-See the Claude vs ChatGPT comparison for the full breakdown.
+Claude tends to handle long documents and structured writing more cleanly, while ChatGPT has a deeper tool ecosystem and better integrations.
+Most operators use both depending on the task.
+For business idea work the difference is small, since the discipline of validating output against real evidence matters far more than which model produced it.

 Related reading